 Take the example below from our template outreach email to show you mean business.

-#3: Failing to Make a Thorough Contract
+#3: Create a Thorough Influencer Contract

 A contract in influencer partnerships is non-negotiable.
 Even if you’re opting for the free-product-for-post model, you need protection.